saaspegasus/pegasus-docs/src/content/docs/deployment/digital-ocean.md

 To build for Digital Ocean, choose the "digital_ocean_app_platform" option when installing Pegasus.
 Then follow the steps below to deploy your app.

+### Cost

+Deploying a basic application to Digital Ocean App Platform can be expensive for hobby projects, with costs ranging from $20-$55/month on the smallest hardware options.

+For a basic Django application the minimum requirements will be as follows

+- 1 App server ($5/month)
+- 1 Postgres database ($15/month)

+However, if you want to use Celery the costs will increase, by adding:

+- 1 Celery worker ($10/month)
+- 1 Celery beat worker (if using scheduled tasks) ($10/month)
+- 1 Redis database ($15/month)

+*These numbers were last updated in August, 2025.*

 ### Prerequisites

 If you haven't already, create your Digital Ocean account.